Ipoh White Coffee at Wah Nam Cafe

 Apart from the caffeine fix I was after, I also tried a variety of local hawker fare here at the coffee shop.
 I was informed by the owner that there were two sets of hawkers on duty, and my food-tasting session was scheduled for the second shift.

-I tried as many as possible due to time constraints, and overall, I would give the place a thumbs up in all areas.
+I tried as many as I could due to time constraints, and overall, I would give the place a thumbs-up in all areas.
 Coffee and Hawker Food were equally lovely here.
-Below, you will find pictures of the food I ordered here.
+Below are pictures of the food I ordered here.
 I won’t go into detail, but judging from the photos, you will not be disappointed.

 Hawker Food Pictures in Wah Nam Cafe, Ipoh